 - Arrange a layer of brioche, buttered side up, and sprinkle with some cinnamon.
 Add a layer of mixed peel and white chocolate chips.
 Then repeat with the next layer of brioche, cinnamon, peel and white chocolate.
 Depending on the size of your dish, you'll end up with different number of layers.
 Finish by arranging any brioche cut-offs on top.

 - Set your layered brioche aside.
-Heath, milk, cream and a tbsp of caster sugar in a small pan on low heat and just before it boils, remove from heat.
+Heath, milk, cream and a tablespoon of caster sugar in a small pan on low heat and just before it boils, remove from heat.

 - In the meantime, whisk an egg in a medium bowl until light and fluffy.
 Pour your milk and cream mixture into the egg whisking continuously to make sure your egg doesn't scramble.